 Now, it has happened again, in only a week.
 I lost a client to a bank based in North Dakota.
 The bank had a rate 1/8% lower than mine.
 And I had even explained that a distant bank would have no relationship with local appraisers.
 I told them client I felt he was almost guaranteed to get a lowball appraisal.
 Here is what the client got for that 1/8%:

 The clients words, not mine

 “The appraiser came out to my house this week.
 To my disappointment, he valued the house at $503K.
 As I said, my expectation was $553K based on a lot of research and recent sales.
 He mentioned that there were not too many comparable sales recently, but I disagree.
 It sounds like he does not know the local marketplace.
-So, in order to be within the 80% LTV range, looks like I need to pay a lot of the old loan amount off, out of my own pocket.”
+So, in order to be within the 80% LTV range, looks like I need to pay a lot of the old loan amount off out of my own pocket.”

-The 1/8% equals about $29/month on his loan amount, to get that he’ll likely have to pay tens of thousands of dollars of his loan off, because of what is likely an inaccurate appraisal.
+The 1/8% equals about $29/month in savings on his loan amount.
+To get that he’ll likely have to pay tens of thousands of dollars of his loan off because of what is likely an inaccurate appraisal.

 I can only say it so many times everyone, then I am going to have to move on to some other blog topics.
 ASK ABOUT THE APPRAISER!
 Maybe no one reads my blogs…so no one is learning all this?
 Hello?
 Is anyone out there?
 Is anyone reading this?
 Is no one getting benefit of my 25 years in the mortgage business?